 Our parents’ relationship can be a very huge influence here – if we think they seemed like the perfect couple, we may set our expectations quite high and keep looking for the perfect partner.
 We also have a tendency to compare current lovers to our exes.

-If your ex was a lovely cook, who could make the baddest Jollof rice, or was very affectionate for example, you may begin to expect the same from your new partner, but it’s important to remember that everyone is unique in their own way and each person has their own strengths and weaknesses.”
+If your ex was a lovely cook, who could make do the most affectionate things without you asking, for example, you may begin to expect the same from your new partner, but it’s important to remember that everyone is unique in their own way and each person has their own strengths and weaknesses.”

 We can all fall guilty of lusting after Prince Charming, especially when Nollywood makes them seem so so appealing, but we need to embrace our partner entirely – bumps and all.